redFrik/GUICV/README.md

 # GUICV

-GUI widgets with colour theme and built-in controllers (M-V-C).
-Also these widgets filter out repeated values i.e. they only redraw when needed, so they are more efficient than the built-in ones.
+Some GUI widgets with a colour theme and built-in controllers (M-V-C).

+These widgets are also efficient as they filter out repeated values and only redraw when needed.

+Mainly written for use in the [GFX](https://github.com/redFrik/GFX) quark.
 Based on redGUI in the [redSys](https://github.com/redFrik/redSys) quark.

 ## Requirements